-In the fourth year of this study, we will continue to focus on additional data collection, which will be crucial given projections of a return to low precipitation, high salinity conditions in South Texas over the coming year.
+In the fifth year of this study, we will continue to focus on additional data collection, which will be crucial given the apparent return to low precipitation, high salinity conditions in South Texas.
 Thus we now have an opportunity to capitalize on this natural, predictable climatic regime to gain a more complete understanding of the influence of hydrological and climatic variability on water quality in the system.